-Project waters are 30 (or more) river miles from TNW.
-Project waters are 1-2 river miles from RPW.
-Project waters are 25-30 aerial (straight) miles from TNW.
+Project waters are 5-10 river miles from TNW.
+Project waters are 1 (or less) river miles from RPW.
+Project waters are 5-10 aerial (straight) miles from TNW.
+Project waters are 1 (or less) aerial (straight) miles from RPW.
 Project waters cross or serve as state boundaries.
 Explain: